How To Stop Procrastinating

 • “If I feel tempted to check social media, then I’ll close all browser tabs and work for 25 minutes.”

-• "If I don't feel like starting my project, then I'll just work on it for 5 minutes."
-This method helps you prepare for challenges in advance, making it easier to stay on track when distractions or lack of motivation strike.
+• “If I don’t feel like starting my project, then I’ll just work on it for 5 minutes.”
+This method helps you prepare for challenges in advance, making it easier to stay on track when distractions or a lack of motivation strike.

 Technology and Tools to Help Fight Procrastination